ranaroussi/qtpylib/docs/source/blotter.rst

 This fill will store all the instruments that algos connecting to this Blotter will request data for.
-Your blotter will keep logging market data for these instruments even when you stop your algos so you have continious market data stored in your database for future research and backtesting (expired product will be deleted automatically from this file).
+Your blotter will keep logging market data for these instruments even when you stop your algos so you have continuous market data stored in your database for future research and backtesting (expired product will be deleted automatically from this file).